Unrecognized

 On average, you can expect your Goldador to live between 10 to 12 years.
 You can improve the average life expectancy of your dog by ensuring it eats a well-balanced diet and gets regular exercise.
 Frequent vet checkups can also help to diagnose any issues and treat them early.

-Your Goldador will require a well-balanced diet, especially as a puppy, to promote the growth and development of bones and muscle.
+Your Goldador will require a well-balanced diet, especially as a puppy, to promote the growth and development of bones and muscles.
 Your vet and breeder should be able to help you come up with a diet plan and any alterations that need to be made as the dog grows.

 You can expect your Goldador to eat roughly four cups of quality dry dog food across two meals every day.